Michael Oher conservatorship unlike any legal experts have seen before

 Nearly 20 years ago, a Tennessee judge appointed Sean and Leigh Anne Tuohy to make decisions on Oher’s behalf despite finding that the 18-year-old had "no known physical or psychological disabilities."

-That decision appears to contradict enacted to ensure that conservatorships are imposed only on people incapable of caring for themselves.
+That decision appears to contradict a Tennessee law enacted to ensure that conservatorships are imposed only on people incapable of caring for themselves.
 The statute requires “clear and convincing evidence” that someone is disabled and needs assistance from the court before a conservator can legally be appointed.

 Judge Robert Benham noted in his conservatorship order that it was the desire of both Oher and his birth mom that the Tuohys become his conservators and that fulfilling that wish was in Oher’s “best interest.”
 The rising high school senior had built “a close, familial relationship” with the Tuohys, according to the judge, while living in their home for much of the previous year.